lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Auto-pan Integration**: Respects `inertia_enabled` and `inertia_mode` (disabled when `inertia_enabled` is false or mode is `none`).
 - **Dynamic Hints**: Context-aware instruction tooltips based on selected inertia mode

+## Database Migrations

+### Manual Migration Process (Primary Method)

+Due to potential inconsistencies and environment issues with the Supabase CLI, the primary method for applying database migrations is manual execution through the Supabase SQL Editor.
+This ensures reliability and atomicity.

+**Workflow:**

+1.  **Consolidate Migrations**: Combine all new `.sql` migration files from the `supabase/migrations/` directory into a single script.
+2.  **Order Scripts**: Ensure the SQL commands are ordered chronologically based on their migration timestamps.
+Dependencies between migrations must be respected (e.g., a table creation must come before a policy that uses it).
+3.  **Wrap in a Transaction**: Enclose the entire consolidated script within a `BEGIN;` and `COMMIT;` block.
+This makes the entire operation atomic; if any part fails, the whole set of changes is rolled back.
+4.  **Execute in Supabase UI**:
+    *   Navigate to the **SQL Editor** in your Supabase project dashboard.
+    *   Create a new query.
+    *   Paste the complete, ordered, and transaction-wrapped script into the editor.
+    *   Click **RUN**.

+This approach bypasses the need for local tools like the Supabase CLI or `bun`/`npm` scripts for database changes, which have proven unreliable in some development environments.

 ## System Architecture

 ### Core Components